How long do I have to stay in the hospital?

 - limiting all narcotic use

-- multiple studies demonstrate WORSE outcomes from those patients taking narcotics prior to their joint replacement
+- multiple studies demonstrate WORSE outcomes from those patients taking prescription pain medications prior to their joint replacement

 - quit smoking and cessation of all nicotine products